Skip to content

 Share

-This guide explains what each product does, how they integrate, and where the combination creates capabilities that none of them offer alone.
+Here’s what each product does, how the integration works, and where we’ve seen the combination do things none of them can do alone.

 TL;DR: SAP’s total cloud revenue reached EUR 17.14 billion in FY 2024, up 25% year-over-year (SAP News, 2025).
 SAP Commerce Cloud handles digital storefronts, Sales Cloud V2 manages pipeline and forecasting, and Service Cloud V2 runs post-sale support.
-Integrated, they create a closed loop: commerce generates orders, sales manages relationships, and service resolves issues — all with shared customer context.
-SAP BTP and Integration Suite connect the pieces.
+Connected through BTP Integration Suite, they create a closed loop: commerce generates orders, sales manages relationships, service resolves issues, and everyone shares the same customer context.

 What Does Each Product Handle?

 The customer experience management market reached $15.55 billion in 2025, growing at 15.8% CAGR (Grand View Research, 2025).
-Organisations that unify commerce, sales, and service see the most return on that investment.
+The organisations getting the most out of it are the ones that unify commerce, sales, and service rather than running them in parallel.

-SAP Commerce Cloud powers digital storefronts — B2B and B2C.
-Product catalogues, pricing, checkout, order management, and fulfilment logic.
-It handles what your customers see and buy.
-Think: the storefront, the cart, the order.
+SAP Commerce Cloud powers your digital storefronts, B2B and B2C.
+Product catalogues, pricing, checkout, order management, fulfilment logic.
+What your customers see and buy.

-SAP Sales Cloud V2 manages the sales pipeline — leads, opportunities, accounts, contacts, forecasting, and territory management.
-It handles what your sales team works on.
-Think: pipeline visibility, deal tracking, sales performance.
+SAP Sales Cloud V2 manages the sales pipeline.
+Leads, opportunities, accounts, contacts, forecasting, territory management.
+What your sales team works in every day.

-SAP Service Cloud V2 runs post-sale support — cases, tickets, SLA management, knowledge bases, and customer communication channels.
-It handles what happens after the sale.
-Think: support requests, issue resolution, customer satisfaction.
+SAP Service Cloud V2 runs post-sale support.
+Cases, tickets, SLA management, knowledge bases, communication channels.
+What happens after the sale.

-Each product works independently.
-But running them in isolation creates data silos: Commerce doesn’t know about a VIP customer’s open support ticket.
-Sales doesn’t know about a customer’s recent online orders.
-Service doesn’t know about a pending renewal conversation.
-That’s where integration matters.
+Each works on its own.
+But run them in isolation and you’ve got data silos.
+Commerce doesn’t know about a VIP customer’s open support ticket.
+Sales doesn’t know about recent online orders.
+Service has no idea there’s a renewal conversation happening.
+Integration isn’t a nice-to-have.
+It’s the whole point.

 How Do the Products Integrate?

 Forty-eight per cent of DSAG respondents already use or plan to use RISE with SAP, up from just 16% in 2024 (DSAG/The Register, 2025).
-Cloud adoption accelerates — and integration is what turns separate cloud products into a unified platform.
+Cloud adoption is accelerating.
+And integration is what turns separate cloud products into something that actually feels like one system.

-SAP BTP Integration Suite is the middleware layer.
+SAP BTP Integration Suite sits in the middle.
 It connects Commerce, Sales, and Service Cloud to each other and to backend systems like S/4HANA.
-Pre-built integration packages exist for common scenarios; custom flows handle everything else.
+Pre-built integration packages cover the common scenarios.
+Custom flows handle the rest.

-Commerce → Sales.
-When a B2B customer places an order online, Commerce Cloud pushes the order data to Sales Cloud V2.
-The account manager sees the order in their pipeline view.
-They know what the customer bought, when, and at what price — without asking.
+Commerce to Sales.
+A B2B customer places an order online.
+Commerce pushes the order data to Sales Cloud V2.
+The account manager sees it in their pipeline view.
+They know what was bought, when, and at what price.
+No awkward “so, have you placed any orders recently?” calls.

-Service → Sales.
-When a customer opens a critical support ticket, Service Cloud V2 can flag it for the account manager in Sales Cloud.
-Before a renewal conversation, the sales rep knows about unresolved issues — and can address them proactively.
+Service to Sales.
+A customer opens a critical support ticket.
+Service Cloud V2 flags it for the account manager in Sales Cloud.
+Before a renewal conversation, the sales rep already knows about unresolved issues and can coordinate with the service team first.
+No surprises on the call.

-Commerce → Service.
-When a customer reports a problem with an online order, Service Cloud V2 has access to the order details from Commerce.
-The support agent sees what was ordered, when it shipped, and what the delivery status is — without switching systems.
+Commerce to Service.
+A customer reports a problem with an online order.
+Service Cloud V2 pulls the order details from Commerce.
+The support agent sees what was ordered, when it shipped, delivery status.
+No “can you give me your order number?” nonsense.

 SAP Cloud Suite: Integration ArchitectureCommerce CloudStorefront · OrdersCatalogue · PricingSales Cloud V2Pipeline · ForecastingAccounts · TerritoriesService Cloud V2Cases · SLAsKnowledge · ChannelsSAP BTP Integration SuiteSAP S/4HANA (ERP)